 If you have questions that are not answered in our FAQs, please email firstname.lastname@example.org.
 Our response team will help find an answer.

-Last month, we announced we would deliver the vast majority of our fall classes online, with only 10-20% of instruction held in-person or in a hybrid modality, due to the progression of COVID-19 cases in Los Angeles County, and we encouraged students to study from home in the fall semester.
+In July, we announced we would deliver the vast majority of our fall classes online, with only 10-20% of instruction held in-person or in a hybrid modality, due to the progression of COVID-19 cases in Los Angeles County, and we encouraged students to study from home in the fall semester.
 When we made that announcement, we expected that we would receive permission from state and county health officials to open in that manner.

 Unfortunately, we do not yet have clearance from the state or county to move forward with classroom instruction.
 Given the delay in receiving the required permission, we made the difficult decision to begin the fall semester with fully remote instruction with limited exceptions for clinical education.